Phasmids fact sheet

 Phasmid droppings help fertilise the soil.
 They are food for vertebrate animals such as birds and lizards.

+Cluster of round spiny leaf insect eggs, each with a small lump at one end, resembling tiny seeds.
 Seed-like spiny leaf insect eggs.
 The shape and colour of a phasmid egg is different for each species.

 The life stages of a phasmid video transcript